Prostate cancer: Diagnosis

 Men suspected of having prostate cancer may undergo several tests to assess the prostate.
 One common procedure is the digital rectal examination, in which a doctor inserts a lubricated finger into the rectum to feel the nearby prostate.
 Tumors feel like stiff, irregularly shaped lumps against the rest of the prostate.
 Hardening of the prostate can also be due to benign prostatic hyperplasia; around 20–25% of those with abnormal findings on their rectal exams have prostate cancer.
 Several urological societies' guidelines recommend magnetic resonance imaging (MRI) to evaluate the prostate for potential tumors in men with high PSA levels.
-MRI results can help distinguish those who have potentially dangerous tumors from those who do not.
+MRI results can help distinguish those with potentially dangerous tumors from those without.

 A definitive diagnosis of prostate cancer requires a biopsy of the prostate.
 Prostate biopsies are typically taken by a needle passing through the rectum or perineum, guided by transrectal ultrasonography, MRI, or a combination of the two.
 Ten to twelve samples are taken from several regions of the prostate to improve the chances of finding any tumors.
 Biopsies are sent for a histopathologic diagnosis of prostate cancer, wherein they are examined under a microscope by a pathologist, who determines the type and extent of cancerous cells present.
 Cancers are first classified based on their appearance under a microscope.
 More than 95% of prostate cancers are classified as adenocarcinomas (resembling gland tissue), with the rest largely squamous-cell carcinoma (resembling squamous cells, a type of epithelial cell) and transitional cell carcinoma (resembling transitional cells).

 CT scan (left) and PSMA scan (right) showing prostate cancer metastases in the bone (red arrows).
 The dye used for PSMA scans is also absorbed by the kidneys, liver, and spleen (large dark objects at right).